meganomic/megamonic/README.md

 ## Build instructions for Arch
 I think this is what is needed but I'm not sure.

-If your ulimit -n is low you might have to increase it or you will get "Too many opened files" error.
+If your `ulimit -n` is low you might have to increase it or you will get "Too many opened files" error.
+You also probably need to increase your max locked memory limit, `ulimit -l`.

 Other than Rust-nightly you need these packages.
 Requirements: `glibc`, `gcc-libs` and`lm_sensors`